Mastermind (Jason Wyngarde): Fictional character biography

-Nothing is known of Jason Wyngarde's life before joining the Brotherhood of Evil Mutants, except that he was a carnival mentalist.
+Jason Wyngarde was a carnival mentalist before joining the Brotherhood of Mutants.
 With Mastermind's help, the Brotherhood takes over Santo Marco, a fictional South American country, with an illusion of thousands of soldiers.
 However, the X-Men free the country, as Professor X sees through Mastermind's illusions, helping the X-Men when they believe they are trapped by a wall of flame.
-As a member of the Brotherhood of Evil Mutants, he participates in repeated clashes with the X-Men.
+As a member of the Brotherhood of Mutants, he participates in repeated clashes with the X-Men.
 He attempts to court his teammate Scarlet Witch, but his advances seem driven more by an unsatisfied need for love than by any true feelings for her, and she repeatedly spurns him.
-The Brotherhood attempts to lure the Stranger to their cause, but the Stranger temporarily turns Mastermind into solid matter.

 Mastermind tries to gain the Scarlet Witch to his side.